 In spring 2016, as a response to the changes in innovation landscape, VTT initiated a novel kind of bottom-up strategy process together with its 2200 employees, management, customers, and partners.
 The process started from a situation analysis of VTT and the operational environment.
 All VTT teams (app.
 100) were asked for input on four key issues.
 Five Task Forces from across VTT (app.
 50 persons) analysed the input, made customer testing, and formulated recommendations on strategic choices for VTT.
 Strategy team (3 people) guided the process and made crystallisations out from the recommendations.

 application for acknowledgement by the Commission (step 3) was made in November 2016.
-We are waiting for the answer from the Commission.
+The application stage is “Accepted, pending minor alternations” in the area of description of gap analysis methodology, more detailed deadlines and public availability of the results of gap analysis.
+Application was re-submitted in September 2017.
+We are now waiting for the final approval from the Commission.

 After the implementation a